draphy/nooxy/README.md

 ### Featured Examples

-- **Portfolio Sites**: Perfect for developer portfolios and personal websites
+- **Portfolio Sites**: Perfect for developer portfolios and personal websites with metadata customization
-- **Documentation**: Great for technical documentation and wikis
+- **Documentation**: Great for technical documentation and wikis with SEO optimization
-- **Blogs**: Excellent for personal and professional blogs
+- **Blogs**: Excellent for personal and professional blogs with custom metadata
-- **Landing Pages**: Ideal for product landing pages and marketing sites
+- **Landing Pages**: Ideal for product landing pages and marketing sites with advanced SEO

 ## 📊 Performance

 Nooxy is built for performance:

 - **Edge Computing**: Runs on Cloudflare's global edge network
+- **Zero Dependencies**: No external dependencies for minimal bundle size
 - **Optimized Caching**: Smart configuration caching reduces overhead
 - **Minimal Bundle Size**: Lightweight and fast
 - **TypeScript**: Type safety and better performance
+- **Metadata Optimization**: Advanced SEO metadata customization for better search rankings

 ## 📦 Examples